Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

 </htmlSetup>
 ~~~

-CSS documents given for `catalogCssUrl` and `datasetCssUrl` elements will be applied on the Catalog and Dataset
-access HTML pages, respectively.
-A CSS document supplied to `standardCssUrl` will be used in all generated HTML pages.
+To override HTML style default the TDS, replace any or all of the standard stylsheets with your own.
+Each property is responsible for style on a set of HTML pages:
+* `standardCssUrl`: styles are applied on all generated HTML pages (except the OPeNDAP HTML form)
+* `catalogCssUrl`: styles are applied only on Catalog HTML pages
+* `datasetCssUrl`: styles are applied only on Dataset access HTML pages
-The OPeNDAP HTML form is treated special -- the only CSS document applied to this page is defined by the `openDapCssUrl` element.
+* `openDapCssUrl`: styles are applied only on the OPeNDAP HTML form; unlike other pages, this is the only CSS document applied on the page

 ## Thymeleaf Templates

-When TDS is deployed, a `templates` directory is created within the main `content` directory (`tds.content.root.path`).
+When the TDS is deployed, a `templates` directory is created within the main `content` directory (`tds.content.root.path`).
-The Thymeleaf template resolver used by TDS will search this directory for user-supplied template fragments each time
+Each time a customizable HTML page is requested (Catalog or Dataset), the Thymeleaf template resolver will search this directory
-a customizable HTML page is requested.
+for user-supplied template fragments.

 Pages are customizable at plug-in points defined by the tag `ext:`, which instructs the template resolver to look for
 externally supplied template fragments.
-Some of the plug-in points provide defaults when no user-supplied template is available (such as the main TDS header and footer, whereas other plug-in allow for additional content.
+Some of the plug-in points provide defaults when no user-supplied template is available (such as the main TDS header and footer,
+whereas other plug-in allow for additional content.
 See the [Thymeleaf documentation](https://www.thymeleaf.org/doc/articles/layouts.html){:target="_blank"} for an overview of natural templating using Thymeleaf and fragments.
-A full list of current plug-in points for user-supplied fragments can be found in the following sections.
+A full list of currently supported plug-in points for user-supplied fragments can be found in the following sections.

-### Overwriting A Default
+### Overwriting a default

 To contribute a template fragment, place the `fragment` element in `templates/tdsTemplateFragments.html`.

-#### Example: Overwriting The Default Header
+#### Example: overwriting the default header

 Add the following to the 'template/tdsTemplateFragments.html' file: